Generic Name: metaxalone (me-TAX-a-lone) (Oral route)

 Available Dosage Forms:

 Therapeutic Class: Skeletal Muscle Relaxant, Centrally Acting

-Metaxalone is used to relax certain muscles in your body and relieve the discomfort caused by acute (short-term), painful muscle or bone conditions.
-However, this medicine does not take the place of rest, exercise, physical therapy, or other treatments that your doctor may recommend for your medical condition.
+Metaxalone is used to help relax the muscles in your body and relieve the discomfort caused by acute (short-term), painful muscle or bone conditions.
+However, this medicine does not take the place of rest, exercise, physical therapy, or other treatments that your doctor may recommend for your condition.